A flow restrictor is a device or a tool that is installed in almost all of the faucets in your household.

 Why Would You Need To Remove The Flow Restrictor From The Bathroom Faucet?

-Sometimes the pressure of the water or the rate at which water is coming out of the faucet is too slow or too less, and so it gets really hard to operate with it.
+Sometimes the pressure of the water or the rate at which water is coming out of the faucet is not enough or too slow, and so it gets really hard to operate with it.

 In such a case, you might feel the need to remove the flow restrictor from the bathroom faucet.